HIV/AIDS for Washington Healthcare Professionals (4 CH)

 CONTACT HOURS: 4

-This course fulfills the requirement for 4 hours of HIV/AIDS training for OTs, OTAs, and other healthcare professionals in Washington state.
+This course fulfills the requirement for 4 hours of HIV/AIDS training for healthcare professionals in the state of Washington.

 Copyright © 2014 Wild Iris Medical Education, Inc. All Rights Reserved.